Why Transaction Commons?

 "Transact" means to conduct something – business, a project, or other activities – to a conclusion.
 The word is based on the Latin word transactus – meaning to carry out or accomplish.
 Sometimes transactions are discrete, other times they may define a long term relationship.

 "Commons" is a place shared by more than one person or company and not necessarily controlled by a particular user.
-While TC is a cloud-based application, the analogy to a place or location is important.
+While Transaction Commons is a cloud-based application, access is equally shared among all of the transaction parties.

 The ultimate goal for all of the parties is the completion of the transaction.
 It's not just about the process - although an efficient one makes completion more likely and satisfying to everyone involved.
 So we keep that goal in the forefront and highlight that Transaction Commons is the "place" where transactions get completed.